teryror/4tld/txt/fuzz.md

     12 c _ _ _ _ x x
     13 h _ _ _ _ _ X

 Since the first row is constant, the triangle of `0` at the top right is constant as well, while the triangle of `_` at the bottom left does not affect `X`, the score of the match, at all.
 This is because, with our current heuristic, the value of a given cell only depends on the cell above it, and the cell the immediate left of _that_.
-That means that we can shave off an additional `m^2` evaluations of our heuristic by reshaping the loop boundaries of the algorithm. (__Note:__ this is the first one I actually measured.
+That means that we can shave off an additional `m^2` evaluations of our heuristic by reshaping the loop boundaries of the algorithm. (__Note:__ this is the first optimization where I actually measured.
 I didn't do any rigorous, statistical analysis, but it gave an estimated speedup of about 50%).

 Even more specific to our application, we can exploit the fact that we are building up the search pattern incrementally; appending a character to the pattern will never turn a non-match into a match, so we can reduce the number of strings we attempt to match as pattern length increases.
 We can provide results for pattern prefixes (i.e. support instant backspace) by storing them.
 I will try this option last, as it does not apply to applications outside of the fuzzy list panels, and would require a significant change to my query code. (__Note:__ this turned out to be even more effective than I imagined.
 I'm now interactively searching the list I used for testing in about 0.1% of the time it took when I started optimizing).

 There's more hardware-oriented optimizations to consider as well: We could try to rephrase our heuristic to use as few branches as possible, maybe even none at all.
-This would prevent pipeline flushes due to branch prediction going wrong.
+This would prevent pipeline flushes due to branch prediction going wrong (__Note:__ I actually tried this before the one I just mentioned, but just after some initial steps, this seemed to _slow down_ the search.
+Had I gone through with it, it might have paid off, but that's not what I did).

 Doing so would also open up the path to using SIMD instructions, allowing evaluation of up to 16 cells at a time.
 While probably a really fun problem in itself, I doubt we're going to be doing this, since it imposes some quite heavy restrictions on the rest of the code, and even the score itself, which would probably have to fit in an unsigned byte value, which is cutting it really close, considering its maximum value is given as a quadratic equation.

 If your use case allows preprocessing, while also requiring the performance boost from indexing, you should look into [BK-Trees][5] and [Levenshtein Automata][6], one of which could probably be modified to support our custom heuristics.
-I haven't looked into that yet, as a list of filenames is extremely volatile, and is therefore rebuilt on demand in my code.
+I haven't looked into that yet, as a list of filenames is extremely volatile, and is therefore rebuilt on demand in my code (__Note:__ Since initially writing this paragraph, I looked into both of those myself -- both data structures require that the distance function fulfill certain properties, and the heuristic I'm using here, at least, fulfills pretty much none of them, but you may still want to look into them to see if there are some easy modifications that would still allow you to use this).

 [1]: https://blog.forrestthewoods.com/reverse-engineering-sublime-text-s-fuzzy-match-4cffeed33fdb#.d05n81yjy
 [2]: https://www.reddit.com/r/programming/comments/4cfz8r/reverse_engineering_sublime_texts_fuzzy_match/d1i7unr/